August 18, 2022

 What is an overdose?

-An overdose happens when a person has more of a drug, or a combination of drugs, than their body can manage.2
+An overdose happens when a person has more of a drug, or a combination of drugs, than their body can handle.2

-Taking several drugs increases overdose risk.
-Most accidental overdose deaths happen when multiple drugs have been taken.3
+Taking several drugs at once increases overdose risk.
+Most accidental overdose deaths happen when several drugs (including alcohol) have been taken.1,3

 Australia’s overdose rate